Hui

 —used to express fear, surprise, and the desire to abscond

-That was loud, hui, what was that sound?
+That was all scary, hui, what was that?

 The train almost fell off the tracks, hui!